 - ✓ Events with alcohol must begin after 5 p.m.
 M-F - ✓ During the one hour lunch time weekdays 12-1 p.m. - ✓ Afternoon on Saturday, Sunday, and holidays - ✓ Alcohol service must not exceed 4 hours and 1 drink/person/hour.
-Assume only 70% people will drink alcohol - ✓ Non-alcoholic drinks & food must be available at events where alcohol will be served

-- ✓ If on the UC Davis main campus, again you can arrange for Aggie Host Security Service to escort attendees to their cars at night by going to the website here http://police.ucdavis.edu/campus\security/aggie\host.html.
-They also provide special services for events.
+Assume only 70% people will drink alcohol - ✓ Non-alcoholic drinks & food must be available at events where alcohol will be served - ✓ If on the UC Davis main campus, again you can arrange for Aggie Host Security Service to escort attendees to their cars at night by going to the website here They also provide special services for events.
 Call them at (530)-752- 2677.
-You should set this up at least 3 weeks prior to event. - ✓ The program manager at the location will sign-off on the alcohol permits.
+You should set this upat least 3 weeks prior to event. - ✓ The program manager at the location will sign-off on the alcohol permits.

-For additional assistance regarding catering, venue reservation and obtaining an alcohol permit, contact your program manager or Diana Vail (devail@ucdavis.edu)
+For additional assistance regarding catering, venue reservation and obtaining an alcohol permit, contact your program manager or Charla Kordana (cjkordana@ucdavis.edu)